 Oddly enough, dead grass over your septic tank is a good sign!
 It means your septic system is probably working the way it's supposed to.
-Brown grass appears during dry or warm weather and indicates that your grass isn't getting enough water.
-That's because the soil over your tank isn't as deep as the soil over the rest of your lawn.
+The grass turns brown during dry or warm weather because it isn't getting enough water, usually due to the shallow layer of soil over the tank.
 However, the worst thing you can do is to water the brown grass.

-If you have lush, green grass growing over your septic tank, it could mean that the hydraulic system isn't working properly.
+If you have lush, green grass growing over your septic tank or the leach lines, it could mean that the septic system isn't working properly.
 The trenches in your leach field are filling with liquid waste because the soil can't absorb any more water from your house.
 That wastewater is full of rich nutrients that give the grass over your septic system a good dose of fertilizer and turn it a rich shade of green.

 When planting over your septic system, remember not to dig too deep.
 Drain lines may be as close as 6 inches from the top of the soil.
-Wear gloves when working with soil over the septic system to reduce exposure to harmful organisms that may be present.
-Select plants that don't need much maintenance, watering or fertilizer.
-Ornamental grasses and herbaceous plants such as catmint, black-eyed Susans and verbena are good choices.
-Don't plant plants that are meant to be eaten over a septic system.
+Wear gloves, safety goggles and a mask when working with soil over the septic system to reduce exposure to harmful organisms that may be present.
+In addition, make sure that the tank lid and any other covers or hatches are secured; entering a septic tank can be a fatal mistake due to the gases generated by the decomposing sludge.